King County Urban Unincorporated Community Investment Committee

 Support the committee with administration, education, project management, facilitation, cost calculation, and determinations regarding legal use of funds.
 Provide training, mentoring, and coaching to help the team navigate government systems effectively.
 The county will also provide a committee budget for services related to the participatory budgeting process.

 Community Investment Committee membership is open to all members of the public who live, work, attend school, play, and/or worship in the communities they seek to represent.
-However, King County staff members will take steps to recruit people of color and those who are LGQBTIA, youths, seniors, immigrants, refugees, and those who have low incomes or disabilities, as well as people from other underrepresented groups.
+However, King County staff members are taking steps to recruit people of color and those who are LGQBTIA, youths, seniors, immigrants, refugees, and those who have low incomes or disabilities, as well as people from other underrepresented groups.

 The committee will include representatives from each community listed above.
 Each service area delegation will be a mix that includes representatives from businesses and community-based organizations, youths under age 21, and “at-large” members who represent the community as a whole.

-King County will partner with community organizations in each community to recruit and select local applicants.
+King County has partnered with community organizations in each community to recruit and select local applicants.

 Tiếng Việt (Vietnamese)